ouspg/CompSec/README.md

 ```

-There should be now new Z: drive, named as Virtuaalikoneet$
+There should be now new Z: drive, named Virtuaalikoneet$

 And virtual machines are located in: